yorkeyao/DataCV2024/README.md

 |           ...
 ```

+The aim of this challenge is to find no more than 8000 images from source pool to train a competent model for our region100 target.
+[A baseline algorithm](https://github.com/yorkeyao/DataCV2024/tree/main/SnP_detection) for training set search has been provided.

 ### Naming Rule of the Images
 The first three digits correspond to the region code, and the following six digits correspond to the image number within the region.
 For example, 001_000001.jpg is the first image captured from the first region camera.
 "001" is the region code, and "000001" is the image counting number.